songweizhi/songweizhi.github.io/activities.md

 + [Tree visualization with iTOL](https://github.com/songweizhi/BioSAK/tree/master/BioSAK_tutorial/Demo_tree_visualization_with_iTol)
 + Some Python/R scripts I wrote for the processing of amplicon sequencing data ([link](https://github.com/songweizhi/Coral_Microbiome_Project_Script))
 + Build a map-based single-page website to visualize biodiversity data ([link](https://github.com/songweizhi/BioSAK/tree/master/BioSAK_tutorial/Demo_single_page_web))
++ You may want to go through a list of tools/scripts I integrated into the BioSAK and TreeSAK pipelines
+  + BioSAK:  A Swiss-Army-Knife for bioinformaticians ([link](https://github.com/songweizhi/BioSAK))
+  + TreeSAK: A Swiss-Army-Knife for manipulating phylogenetic trees ([link](https://github.com/songweizhi/TreeSAK))
 + Anything else you would like to have?
 Just shoot me an email (songwz03(at)gmail.com)!